 If there is an attached garage, the square footage will be noted.

 The type of structure will be noted, ie: slab on grade or split level with basement.

 Multiple photographs of the building will be taken, typically a couple in the front and back, visibility permitting.

-The pictures taken will be attached to Pages 3 and 4 of the FEMA Elevation Certificate form.
-The Elevation Certificate will then be sealed with the Land Surveyors professional seal, signed as required and delivered.
+The pictures taken will be attached to Pages 3 and 4 of the FEMA Flood Certificate form.
+The Arizona Flood Certificate will then be sealed with the certificate surveyors professional seal, signed as required and delivered.